FICO Credit Scores: What Do They Mean?

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage comes down to a single number.
+Because we live in a computer-driven society, it should come as no surprise that your ability to repay virtually any loan comes down to a single number.

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Each of these factors is assigned a value and a weight.
-Each formula produces a single number which may vary a a little by agency.
-FICO scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers these days have a score above 620.
+These factors are assigned weights based on the formula being used.
+The result is one number.
+Credit scores can be as low as 300 and as high as 800.
+Higher is better.
+Most home buyers have a score above 620.

-Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you must get your score and make certain that the credit reports from each credit reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must obtain your score and ensure that the credit reports from each reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, offers credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+Also available are helpful information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Curious about your credit score?
 Call us at 949-544-4908.